-Annuities offer two types of benefits – tax related and investment related.
+Annuities offer two types of benefits – tax-related and investment-related.

-- Annuities are too costly for the benefits they provide.
+The major disadvantage of an annuity is that they are too costly for the benefits they provide.
 Below is a laundry list of costs that come with annuities.

 - Investment management fees: This is similar to the management fees you would pay an investment manager if he manages your investments.
 Variable annuities can have a lot of subaccounts, each of them holding a different investment.
-Similar to mutual funds, if the investments are index funds or exchange trade funds, the fees is lower.
+Similar to mutual funds, if the investments are index funds or exchange trade funds, the fees are lower.
 If they are actively managed funds, the fees can be very high.
 You will also pay the underlying fund expense ratio.

-- Optional rider fees: You can add a lot of riders to your annuity like guaranteed living benefits for deferred variable annuity or long term care insurance.
+- Optional rider fees: You can add a lot of riders to your annuity like guaranteed living benefits for deferred variable annuity or long-term care insurance.
 Each of these riders will cost money.

 - Withdrawal or Surrender charges: Penalty/fees for taking out part or all of the cash value of the annuity prior to a specified date.
 If you invest the money and want to take it out before this date, you might lose a major portion of your money.

 In addition to the expense, here are some other disadvantages of annuities: